TU-CSCI3362-SP22/activity-state/README.md

 Wouldn't it work better if we were to take this one behavior of the capsulemachine and encapsulate it, so we can avoid the messy inheritence situation from turning each state into a subclass of capsule machine or chaining we have the state pattern!

-1.
-2.
-3. Profit?

 ... the good way (todo)

 ### States:
  - No String to Add
  - Strings to add
- - Dispenser Denial ("you need to submit first!")
+ - Word filter to add
- - "Capsules" Dispensed (they are just strings other people uploaded)
+ - string vended (they are just strings other people uploaded)

 Izzy Thompson, Katie Browne, [Turner Hall (contact info)](https://gnu3.xyz/)